rocktronica/OneFileCMS/readme.markdown

 ##Needed/potential improvements

+- Figure out why it doesn't work in IE.  Most likey it's javascript related, as quite a bit of js was added for client side sorting.
+- It's probably existed for a while, but I just noticed (v3.4.23) that, on some systems - such as Windows, OneFileCMS doesn't like non-ascii characters in file names.
+A solution is in the works, but it's not quite ready for prime time...
 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable much of the javascript provided functionallity, but only while on the edit page with such a file, and only after a [Save].
 - The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text* during login.
 However, this is true of most online login systems, unless SSL or the like is employed.